gjesse/skrull/README.md

 1. Users will choose a unique non-persistent username when first connecting to the engine.

-2. Users of the system will be start a new game from a list of existing games.
+2. Users of the system will be able to start a new game from a list of existing games.

-3. Users will be able to joine a previously created game that needs more players to begin.
+3. Users will be able to join an existing game that needs more players to begin.

 4. Once a game has enough players, play will begin and all users will be notified.